MicroEJ/docs/ApplicationDeveloperGuide/nlsExternalLoader.rst

 Once the module has been built, edit the file ``platform/tools/crowdin/crowdin.properties`` to configure the Crowdin connection:

-- set ``crowdin.token`` to your Crowdin API token.
+- set ``crowdin.token`` to the Crowdin API token.
 A token can be generated in the Crowdin in :guilabel:`Settings` > :guilabel:`API` > click on :guilabel:`New Token`.
-- set ``crowdin.projectsIds`` to the id of your Crowdin project.
+- set ``crowdin.projectsIds`` to the id of the Crowdin project.
 The project id can be found in the :guilabel:`Details` section on a project page.
   Multiple projects can be set by separating their id with a comma (for example ``crowdin.projectsIds=12,586,874``).

 When the configuration is done, the fetch of the Crowdin translations can be done by executing the script ``crowdin.bat`` or ``crowdin.sh`` located in the folder ``platform/tools/crowdin/``.